 Have you tried dirty paint pouring?
-These poured paint ornaments use the dirty pour concept to create a pretty marbled look with whatever paint colors you choose.
-You can mix paint colors, brands and types to create a variety of ornament looks.
-And no two ornaments will be the same… even if you use the same colors!
-These Christmas ornament will look fabulous on your tree and make great gifts, PLUS they take less than 15 minutes to create.
+These poured paint ornaments use the dirty pour method to create a pretty marbled look with whatever paint colors you choose.
+Mix paint brands, colors and types to create a variety of painted ornament looks.
+This is a fun handmade holiday decor project idea and no two ornaments will be the same… even if you use the same colors!
+These Christmas ornaments will look fabulous on your tree and make great gifts.
+PLUS they take less than 15 minutes to create.

 DIY Poured Paint Ornaments

 Making ornaments with poured paint is super quick and easy.
 You can make these as gifts, make your own ornaments as a class or group activity or make poured paint ornaments to decorate your own tree.
 The color combinations are endless and you don’t need expensive supplies to create these pretty ornaments.
 Make sure to set aside a place that your ornaments can dry overnight – or use dryer or heat gun to speed up the drying process.
 Be careful not to burn the paint!

 - Acrylic Craft paint in a variety of colors and finishes